 Upstream: A New Approach to Preventing Youth Homelessness

-Upstream is a pioneering, schools-based programme designed to change how young people connect with and shape the support they need—before crisis hits.
-Rooted in the lived experiences of hundreds of young people, Upstream aims to identify risks early and unlock resources that can prevent homelessness and other life challenges from defining their futures.
+Rooted in the lived experiences of young people, Upstream unlocks support and resources that can prevent homelessness and other life challenges from defining their futures.

 Why Upstream Matters